 The terms used to describe pain are also influenced by culture.
 Women tend to use more expressive language when communicating pain, tending to use words such as "throbbing," "sharp," and "stabbing" [161].
 Men tend to use less expressive language, perhaps due to cultural norms supporting stoicism for men.
 For example, in a study with Somali women, the participants used the same word to describe a host of painful circumstances ranging from cuts and fevers to childbirth, because the Somali term xanuun means both pain and illness [52].
-In another study, terms such as "pain," "ache," and "hurt" were used by Hispanics, Native Americans, African Americans, and whites to refer to painful events or conditions [53].
+In another study, terms such as "pain," "ache," and "hurt" were used by Hispanics, Native Americans, African Americans, and White Americans to refer to painful events or conditions [53].
 However, the terms conveyed a different level of pain severity and intensity depending on the race/ethnicity of the subject.
-In a study conducted to explore racial differences in descriptors employed by African American and white American patients who had experienced myocardial infarction, African Americans were more likely to use "atypical" descriptions for their pain, such as "sharp" or "miseries" [54; 55].
+In a study conducted to explore racial differences in descriptors employed by African American and White American patients who had experienced myocardial infarction, African Americans were more likely to use "atypical" descriptions for their pain, such as "sharp" or "miseries" [54; 55].
 One study found that older African Americans tended not to use the word "pain," as this term is reserved for severe discomfort, and instead used the terms "hurt" or "sore" [16].
 More bothersome pain was described as "nagging" or "miserable."
+Similarly, the Hmong language does not have a word for "pain," so they use the word "hurt" because it is the closest in translation [196].
+In another study, healthcare practitioners reported that Hmong patients employed minimal or no descriptors or adjectives for their pain, making it difficult for practitioners to evaluate pain intensity [197].

 In a study of Cantonese Chinese individuals in Hong Kong, 597 different pain descriptor terms were distinguished [56].
 In a study with participants from Cameroon, French-speaking females were more likely to use the word "crying" to connote an emotional state associated with the pain [162].
 However, those who spoke Pidgin did not refer to pain physically (i.e., as a sickness) rather than an emotional state [162].

 Some cultural groups have languages that are rooted in storytelling and symbols, and descriptions of pain in these groups may include vivid imagery.
 In a study with 10 Native Americans, the participants tended to use terminology rooted in nature to describe their pain [58].
 Terms like "stretching," "throbbing," and "pulling" were common, and neuropathic pain was described as "hot lava," "freezing," "sparks," and "electric shocks."
 Some Native American participants employed the word "ache" even for extreme pain [163].
 In a study of 101 Nepalese patients diagnosed with chronic musculoskeletal pain, 52% used metaphors (e.g., "like an infection," "like an ant bite," "like sleeping hands/feet") to describe the intensity or quality of their pain [139].
+However, it is important for practitioners to avoid generalizing and applying an attribute for all groups or all members of a group.
+In some cases, age or generation might account for certain trends.
+For example, older Hmong patients were more likely to use storytelling compared with younger Hmong patients [196].